 In 2020, the park was the first in the National Park Service system to launch a reservation system that kept visitation at 60 percent of capacity.
 Even with the reservation system, reduced travel because of COVID-19 and two of Colorado’s largest wildfires burning into the park, Rocky Mountain National Park was the fourth busiest park in the nation in 2020.

 And a disproportionate amount of visitation in the past has been to the Bear Lake Road Corridor.
-To reduce the hordes of people flocking to Bear Lake at the same times, the park will have two different reservation systems—one for the entire park and one for the park minus the Bear Lake Road Corridor.
+To reduce the hordes of people flocking to Bear Lake at the same times, the park has two different reservation systems—one for the entire park and one for the park minus the Bear Lake Road Corridor.
 The reservation system will keep visitation numbers at between 75-85 percent of park capacity.